Testing Integration Examples

 Example 1: Python Testing with Merobox

-Use Merobox in your Python test suite.
+Use Merobox in your Python test suite with subprocess calls.

 Basic Test Setup